 Fort McMurray: The annual Sunday school Christmas program was held December 1 with a good turnout and several new visitors in attendance.
 The gospel was faithfully presented byTroy Thomas who has recently moved here.
 A lunch was served following the program which provided a good opportunity for the saints to spend time with the visitors.

-Vancouver: The Victoria Drive assembly was blessed to see a number of souls saved in the recent four-week series of gospel meetings with David Alves and Scott MacLeod.
+Vancouver: The Victoria Drive assembly was blessed to see a number of souls saved in the recent four-week series of gospel meetings.
 The assembly hopes to follow up with a week of ministry for new believers in the New Year.
 Please pray for gospel meetings to commence in the Carleton assembly on January 5 with Tom Hoy and Peter Ramsay.

 Richmond: The West Richmond assembly hosted the area monthly missionary meeting on December 14.
 Stephen Grant (Scotland) gave an interesting report on gospel work in the public school system in Scotland, as well as reports of gospel work in Sri Lanka and Fiji where he gives help from time to time.